Page-Carbajal/introduction-to-gutenberg/README.md

 ## Description

-The purpose of this lesson is to teach people how the can build their own WordPress site using Gutenberg.
+This lesson will introduce the Gutenberg plugin and demonstrate how Gutenberg blocks can be used to build WordPress pages.

 ## Objectives

-- The student will learn how to customize the content and appereance of a new WordPress site using The Customizer and Gutenberg
+- Practice customizing the content and appearance of a new WordPress site using The Customizer and Gutenberg blocks.
-- The student will learn how to edit, insert, and remove content –both media and text– using the Gutenberg editor
+- Use the Gutenberg editor to edit, insert, and remove content – both media and text.
-- The students will learn how to build and customize a basic WordPress website using Gutenberg

 ## Target Audience